-From BUGGIES to RV’S and AMISH, celebrate the creativity and ingenuity of today and yesterday throughout Northern Indiana’s Amish Country.
+From BUGGIES and RV’S to ART and the AMISH, celebrate the creativity and ingenuity of today and yesterday.

-Learn how Mae West and an RV impacted the 1930’s movie industry.
-Get up close to the works of some of the Midwest’s greatest artists including Indiana’s largest Norman Rockwell collection.
+See and learn how Mae West and an RV impacted the 1930’s movie industry.
+See the works of some of the Midwest’s greatest artists including Indiana’s largest Norman Rockwell collection.
 Revel in the majesty of a Beaux-Arts mansion that “Alka-Seltzer built” while admiring Tiffany’s and Rodin’s.
-Take a walk in a vibrant downtown hearing about the legendary creations of Hoosier Cabinets then see the quilt art of our very own version of “Grandma Moses”.
-Chat with Amish handcrafters in their workshops.
-Watch and make creations from wooden quilts to fresh baked scones and more.
+Take a walk and hear about the legendary creations of Hoosier Cabinets then see the quilt art of our very own version of “Grandma Moses”.
+Meet Amish handcrafters in their workshops.
+Watch, learn, and make amazing creations from glass blowing to wooden quilts and fresh baked scones.

 5:45 p.m.
 Depart hotel for evening dinner experience